+NOTE*: the UE mobility can cover the following cases:

+UE may move between central data network (C-DN) and local data network (L-DN))

+UE may move between different local data networks (L-DN)

+Other Aspects

+Among all solutions of KI#1, power saving is not addressed.

-With Solution #1, a PDU session is established between the UE and an LMF.
+With Solution #1, a LCS-UP connection over a PDU session is established between the UE and an LMF.
+During the registration procedure or the initiation of an LCS procedure, AMF decides to select an LMF and request the UE and the selected LMF to establish an LCS-UP connection.
+LMF sends its user plane location address to UE via existing procedures, and a lightweight LPP transfer protocol is to be introduced.
 User Plane connection establishment is initiated by the UE and can be transferred to another LMF by the AMF.
 An LMF can also transfer a user plane connection it has to a UE to a different LMF.
 User plane establishment and transfer requires extra signalling but should reduce signalling when used to transfer positioning messages between the UE and LMF.
 However, it is not clear how an AMF can determine which UEs will benefit from a user plane connection.
 If applied to all UEs, there could more signalling overall and not less signalling.
 If applied to UEs which perform the most positioning, there might be less signalling overall.
 But there is no analysis of this.
-The solution also impacts the UE, AMF and LMF.
+In this solution, it is LMF to decide whether or not utilize the user plane positioning method after receiving a request from AMF.
+The user plane connection would not be used if LMF decides to use control plane for UE positioning.

 With Solution #2, an LMF can transfer control plane positioning of a UE to a separate SUPL user plane connection between the UE and a separate but associated LCUP server.
+In this solution, it is LMF to decide whether or not utilize the user plane positioning method after receiving a request from AMF.
+SUPL based push mechanism or LPP itself is used to trigger the establishment of UP connection if there is no available one.
 There would be extra signalling to setup the SUPL user plane connection but, once setup, transfer of SUPL positioning messages could use less signalling.
 The user plane server (LCUP) might possibly be part of an LMF.
 The solution also requires some clarification of how the SUPL user plane connection would be used.
-For example, a SUPL user plane connection is normally released after a UE location is obtained, as claimed its OMA SUPL compliance, it should use minimized handshake feature defined in clause 6.1.1.4 of OMA ULP specification if the SUPL user plane connection ends then can be resumed for a later positioning of the UE.
-The precise impacts of the solution are not yet defined but include at least the UE, LMF and LCUP.
+For example, a SUPL user plane connection is normally released after a UE location is obtained, as its emphasized OMA SUPL compliance, it should use minimized handshake feature defined in clause 6.1.1.4 of OMA ULP specification if the SUPL user plane connection ends then can be resumed for a later positioning of the UE.
+URSP including user plane positioning related DNN/S-NSSAI is used for PDU session establishment.
 With Solution #3, an LMF can trigger a UE to establish a user plane secure connection with the LMF and then exchange LPP messages with the UE over the user plane secure connection.
 An LMF can also use an already established user plane secure connection with a UE to transfer LPP messages.
 The protocols to securely support the user plane connection and conditions for releasing the user plane connection re-uses the solution#1.
 Establishing a user plane will add extra signalling, thus AMF may trigger UE to establish the PDU session when UE registers, considering UE capability, location and subscription information, etc. to reduce signalling.
-The solution impacts the UE, AMF and LMF.